|Data collection||Administrative data and sample surveys|

 One dimension of measuring accuracy is reliability.
 The reliability of an estimate depends on the extent to which it is revised.
 We have a comprehensive Revisions Policy for all our outputs.

-All estimates, by definition, are subject to statistical “error”, due to the uncertainty inherent in any process or calculation that uses sampling, estimation or modelling.
-Figures for the most recent periods are provisional and subject to revision in light of:
+All estimates, by definition, are subject to statistical "error", because of the uncertainty inherent in any process or calculation that uses sampling, estimation or modelling.
+Figures for the most recent periods are provisional and subject to revision considering:

 Most revisions in BoP statistics reflect either the adoption of new statistical techniques, or the incorporation of new information, which allows the statistical error of previous estimates to be reduced.
 In general, BoP revisions are carried out as a result of annual surveys.
 These surveys are more comprehensive in terms of sample size than quarterly surveys, and the questions are more detailed.
 Target response rates are set for each survey.